begmuhommet/low-ops-docs/docs/how-to/mendix-8.md

 ## **Mendix 8 Support**

-Low Ops platform utilizes private Git repositories to store Mendix application source code.
+Low-Ops platform utilizes private Git repositories to store Mendix application source code.

 Mendix Studio Pro versions before 9 are compatible only with SVN (Version Control System) and do not support Git.
 Consequently, Git command line interface is employed for committing and pushing changes to remote repositories.